nens/threedi-docs/source/e_results_analysis_tutorial.rst

 You will learn the following in this tutorial:

-- Downloading your simulation results
+- Downloading simulation results

 - Checking the flow summary

-- Composing the maximum waterdepth raster
+- Generaring a maximum inundation depth raster

 - Analysing the flow pattern